-BH Security offers a ride and walking escort service for the College Community.
+BH Security offers a ride and walking escort services while on the Blessing Hospital Campus.
 The telephone number for an escort is extension 0.

 Weapons

 Illinois law and College policy prohibit anyone other than commissioned police officers to carry weapons on campus.
 A weapon is defined as any object that is designed to cause injury or shoot a projectile.
 This includes, but is not limited to paintball guns, blowguns, pellet/bb guns, archery equipment, knives with blades over four inches long and ammunition.